PT, DPT, MPH, RDN

 Being physically active and healthy makes me a happier person.
 This is one reason I chose a profession where I can encourage others to move more freely and confidently, and to return to the activities that bring them happiness.

 I came to Seattle by way of international sports.
 I was born in Japan, where I took up women’s rugby in high school.
 I moved to Seattle in 1991 to continue playing rugby.
 I was fortunate to be one of the first Japanese female rugby players and to participate in two World Cups as a member of the Japanese national team.
 Although I don’t play anymore, I still enjoy watching the sport and supporting local teams.
-In my spare time, I like to cook, walk, practice yoga, hike and spend time with family and friends.
+In my spare time, I like to cook, walk, play pickleball, practice yoga, hike and spend time with family and friends.
 I also love to travel, as much as my budget and time allows!